 The other night I spent some time streamlining our banking system.
 I’ve more or less settled on three core online savings accounts: ING Direct, Ally Bank, and Discover Bank to go along with our local bank accounts.

 Why these three?
 As many of you know, I love the convenience of ING Direct.
 They’re so good at so many things.
 Thus, we’re currently using ING as the “hub” of our online financial world.

 Unfortunately, ING Direct has fallen back a bit in terms of interest rates, so we’ve kept Ally and Discover around because they have a history of paying competitive rates.
-We’re currently getting 1.50% APY at Discover vs. 1.10% with ING.
+We’re currently getting 1.75% APY at Discover vs. 1.60% APY with Capital One 360.

 Now that I’ve identified the core pieces of our banking puzzle, the next step is to get them to work well together.
 As things stood earlier this week, certain accounts were linked up in a daisy chain fashion, where money had to move from A to B before it could get to C.

 In the interest of creating a more efficient system, I decided to go spend a few minutes systematically linking the accounts to one another.
 Stealing a page from my pal Jim’s book, I’ve drawn up a simplified financial network map to illustrate how things are configured.